moonshot-nagayama-pj/PnPQ/README.md

     device = PolarizationControllerThorlabsMPC320(connection=connection)
     device.move_absolute(ChanIdent.CHANNEL_1, 160 * pnpq_ureg.degree)
 ```
 The `with` syntax is necessary in order to properly open and close the connection object.

-More details can be seen in the documentation above.
+More information can be found in the [documentation's getting started guide](https://moonshot-nagayama-pj.github.io/PnPQ/).

 ## Contributing